nikita-moor/dictionaries/_dictionaries/Spinelli2019.md

 title: Latin near-synonyms
 author: Spinelli & Fenzi
 year: 2019
-tags: [Latin, Latin]
+tags: [Latin]
 nickname: Spinelli2019
 categories: [synonyms]
 ---
 # {{ page.title }}, {{ page.author }} ({{ page.year }})

-Dictionary of Latin synonyms "based on a similarity of meaning as established by the OLD" (see sources).
+Dictionary of Latin synonyms “based on a similarity of meaning as established by the OLD” (see sources).

 ## Download